davidelobba/traiNreal/README.md

 <!-- AWARD -->
 ## Award :trophy:
-Honorable mention by Nreal for the first milestone.
-We are waiting for the announcement of winners.
+- Honorable mention by Nreal for the first milestone.
+- Honorable mention by Nreal for the last milestone of the challenge.
 <!-- add photos of swag gadget -->

 <!-- LICENSE -->